kuk-84/GENERIC-TEXT-TO-SQL/README.md

 The ultimate aim of this approach is to enhance the model's comprehension of the underlying data, thereby improving its accuracy in generating SQL queries that precisely capture the user's intent.

-Two vectors are:
-1. We use the matching information of the table cells and question string to construct a vector where its length is the same as the question length.
+We leverage semantic ability to match information of the table cells ,table header and question string to construct external vector emebeddings for BERT to directly take insights from and improve WHERE value prediction accuracy.
-   This question vector mainly improves the performance of WHERE-VALUE inference results.
-2. We use the matching information of all the table headers and the question string to construct a vector where its length is the same as the table headers' length.

 # ![image](https://github.com/kuk-84/GENERIC-TEXT-TO-SQL/assets/89506759/05059014-3230-45fc-a0ba-8e3e16a4da6a)"
 # ![image](https://github.com/kuk-84/GENERIC-TEXT-TO-SQL/assets/89506759/4f32c3a4-fe64-4151-958f-76b9beeaf6e3)